 For this extension of the project, ninamdot worked in the Avondale neighborhood with Youth Apprentice Kiara Berry to create new images of community residents and permanently install these photographs in a street gallery.

 “King Me Indefinite was deliberately installed in a high traffic, predominantly African American residential area.” said ninamdot.
-“The King Me mantra, ‘What you see is what you become,’ is a reminder that a man is the sum of his surroundings; and these surroundings are the influence behind who ultimately becomes.”
+“The King Me mantra, ‘What you see is what you become,’ is a reminder that a man is the sum of his surroundings; and these surroundings are the influence behind who he ultimately becomes.”

 2020 marked the season of New Voices for ArtWorks, where we launched a fresh program called Jump Start: Fueling Emerging Artists.
 Seven artists were selected by a jury to receive a grant, studio space, and assistance from ArtWorks Youth Apprentices to create place-based or community based public art projects.